criticalmanufacturing/cli/docs/src/02-learn/concepts/layers-packages/index.md

 * Process Rules (DEE actions executed during package installation);
 * Master Data (system and/or business entity data).

-**Creating a Master Data Package:**
+#### Scaffolding

+To generate the Master Data package use the command:

 ``` powershell
 cmf new data --version 1.0.0 --businessPackage .\Cmf.Custom.Business\
 ```

 !!! note
     The association of "Data" package with "Business" package, results in a change in the "Business" .NET solution file, to include the "Actions" .NET project.
 This improves the developer's experience, as he will be able to edit all .NET code in the same integrated environment.

-**Package Structure:**
+#### Package Structure

 The Master Data package structure includes folders for: